- You have: a BIND that already does DNSSEC; a home router

 Put the generated key files from above in a convenient location,

-.
+e.g. /etc/ddns.
 The following shell script can then be used from

 various hooks, e.g. /etc/ddns/ddns-update.sh A 172.17.1.2

-1 2 3 4 5 6 7 8 9 10 11 |
+1 2 3 4 5 6 7 8 9 10 11 | |

 Hook the update script into ppp by creating the following shell script

-.
-Remember to +x
+as /etc/ppp/ip-up.d/ddns.
+Remember to +x all scripts.

-1 2 3 4 5 |
+1 2 3 4 5 | |

 If an IPv6 network is announced to the home network, hook it in

-dhcp6c’s /etc/wide-dhcpv6/dhcp6c.conf
+dhcp6c’s /etc/wide-dhcpv6/dhcp6c.conf:

-1 2 3 4 5 |
+1 2 3 4 5 | |

-Update the IP from /etc/wide-dhcpv6/update-ipv6.sh
+Update the IP from /etc/wide-dhcpv6/update-ipv6.sh for the network

-on MYIFACE
+on MYIFACE:

-1 2 3 4 5 6 |
+1 2 3 4 5 6 | |

 Regexp courtesy of SuperUser.